 Becoming a Pharma Tech can be fairly easy as you only need a high school diploma and on-site experience.
 Becoming a Certified Pharma Tech requires more effort, but the education is worth it.
 See below the syllabus (content) of our CPhT Training Course.

 This section is an overview of the prospects of the CPhT profession, and the general duties that will be assigned to you when you are hired by a pharmacy or a hospital.
 If you are not sure that this is the career for you, read on.
-We try to give you a good overview of what it will look like when you wear those blue scrubs!
-Remember though that each employer has their own job description and set of rules.
+We have tried to give you a good overview of what it will look like when you wear those blue scrubs… Remember though that each employer has their own job description and set of rules.
 The PTCB defines the boundaries of your action, but employers have a lot of freedom in defining your job.

 A Pharma Tech career is also a stable one with ample employment opportunities and increasing demand.
 According to the Bureau of Labor Statistics, the outlook for this career is bright with an above-average growth rate.